0xsapra/ctf/hack/network.md

 alt2.aspmx.google.com
 alt3.aspmx.google.com
 ```
-asdf@smartjoule.in  looks up mail server => aspxl.m.google.com and find user to mail It to
+* when there is a request mail to asdf@smartjoule.in, it looks up mail server of smartjoules.in and find => aspxl.m.google.com
+* request goes to aspxl.m.google.com and it searches in its db that does it know asdf@smartjoules.in and if yes forward it to him

 ### NS Records

-Name Server, That is who's gonna resolve our DNS entry?
+Name Server, That's the one who's going to resolve our DNS request
-We buy a domain, and put the entry
+We buy a domain, and put following entries on our server telling what nameservers to use
 ```
 mydomainName.com    NS      ns-336.awsdns-42.com.
 mydomainName.com    NS1     ns-337.awsdns-42.com.